KDE/digikam-doc/post_processing/html_gallery.rst

 Original Images
 ```````````````

-As explained before, if the user selects the option "include original images",
-the :file:`gallery.xml` file will contain **<original />** tags.
-If this tag is present,
-the image page should contain a link to download the original image.
+As explained before, if the user selects the option **Include original images**, the :file:`gallery.xml` file will contain **<original />** tags.
+If this tag is present, the image page should contain a link to download the original image.

 Here is an example: